kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 file.
 The other tool is designed to be run on a directory structure containing the output of an entire batch, including data and metadata, and will report any deviations from the specifications.

+## What is validated

+The following things are validated:

+* All jp2 files are validated to conform to the specifications
+* All md5sums are checked to be correct
+* All directories are checked to have the correct names and contain the correct files (this is a work in progress)
+* All files are checked to have the correct names (this is a work in progress)
+* The [AvisID] and [date] are checked to conform to the data in the database (this is a work in progress)
+* All XML files are checked to conform to the correct XML Schema

+The following things are planned for a later release of the tool:

+* Completion of the directory file name validations
+* Completion of the [AvisID] and [date] validations
+* Automatic check of contents in XML metadata files, as specified in Appendix 2C, 2D, 2E, 2J and 2K

 ## Prerequisites

 The QA Suite is a work in progress, and the list of prerequisites can not yet be fully described.